Oriente OccidenteOriente Occidente Logo

-Yoko Omori arrives in artistic residency at Oriente Occidente with a new work in progress, titled PLAIN-chan.
+Yoko Omori arrived in 2023 in our Studio with a new work in progress, titled PLAIN-chan.

 In this new piece for her supple and sinuous body, Omori dances as if she were a character detached from her emotions. «Contrary to what I have explored so far in solos such as Help in which I danced my ghosts and myself - the young artist explains - here I am a character far away from myself».